oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Deployment Type | Migration of data is out of scope for the blueprint however Microsoft provides vendor guidance  on possible migration paths for the agency | Migration method is dependent on the outcome of an assessment of quantity and type of data to be migrated.
+Deployment Type | Migration of data is out of scope for the blueprint however Microsoft provides vendor guidance  on possible migration paths for the organisation | Migration method is dependent on the outcome of an assessment of quantity and type of data to be migrated.

 ## Microsoft Teams